On 15 March 1877, play began in the very first Ashes Test match.

 Back then, an English cricket team visited Australia to play a time-unlimited match against the hosts at the MCG.
 This match, which Australia won by 45 runs, was subsequently designated a Test match – the first ever.
-That match - and the repeat match at the MCG (which England won, to draw the series one-all) - were then classified, retrospectively, as the very first Ashes Test series.
+That match – and the repeat match at the MCG (which England won, to draw the series one-all) – were then classified, retrospectively, as matches of the very first Ashes Test series.

 One hundred years later, the Centenary Test match – again played between Australia and England at the MCG (March 1977) – ended in the exact same result as the first ever, with Australia again winning by 45 runs.